CodesAway/TAIPCodesAway/README.md

 My goal with TAIP (pronounced "tape") is to facilitate setting up voice control for non-technical and technical audiences alike.

-**Note**: The below setup steps are what I use for a 100% admin-free Windows install of Talon, Git, VSCode, and the wonderful world of voice control.
+**Note**: The below setup steps are what I use for a 100% admin-free Windows install of Talon, `git`, VSCode, and the wonderful world of voice control.

 I've included links to install on Mac or Linux.
 I don't have a Mac or Linux computer, so please submit an issue if TAIP isn't working for you!